Material & Section

 - A – axial stiffness EA/L

-- Iy – strong-axis bending (local y)
+- Iy – weak-axis / out-of-plane bending (local y)

-- Iz – weak-axis bending (local z)
+- Iz – strong-axis / vertical bending for Fy loads (local z)

 - J – St. Venant torsional constant